Purpose

 Demonstrate understanding of elements within a Te Ao Haka performance involves:

-- describing five elements within a performance.
+- describing a range of elements within a performance.

 Explain elements within a Te Ao performance involves: